Inventory and gates

 - UI MUST show text containing: "Welcome"

-- UI MUST navigate to: `/dashboard`
+- UI MUST navigate to: `/dashboard`Where each link lives

 | Link | Where to look |